-If the parent of the US citizen child entered the US on a visa, then the parents may be eligible to adjust status through a petition filed by their twenty-one year old child.
+If the parent of the US citizen child entered the U.S. on a visa, then the parents may be eligible to adjust status through a petition filed by their twenty-one year old child.
 But you have to be careful, not all visas are eligible for adjustment of status.
-You need to see an immigration attorney to check to see if the visa that you initially entered in eligible.
+You need to see an immigration attorney to check to see if the visa that you initially entered with is eligible.

 I came without a visa